In 1656, the Hartford controversy cost Rev. John Russell his job.

 In 1656, their disagreements became a scandal that enveloped the entire town.
 Russell, with little explanation, excommunicated Hollister from the church.
 The decision probably related to the hotly debated Hartford controversy.

 Hollister was a powerful man, however.
 He was the son-in-law of Richard Treat, who owned extensive lands and was well-connected in the Connecticut government.

 With Treat’s support, Hollister gathered up signatures for a petition to the Connecticut government that was submitted in 1658.
 The petition excoriated Russell.

 He was “rash and sinful.”
 They pleaded with the government for approval to hire a new minister and replace Russell.

 “We . . . are afraid to venture our souls under his ministry.”

-Another of Russell's contributions to history was his decision to shelter two judges who had tried and condemned King Charles I of England.
-The Regicides were driven from England when the monarchy was restored and hid with Russell until they died.
+Another of Russell’s contributions to history was his decision to shelter two judges who had tried and condemned King Charles I of England.
+The Regicides were driven from England when the monarchy was restored.
+They hid with Russell until they died.